KonstantinData/Lead-Market-Insights/README.md

 ## Logging and observability

 Dedicated log managers in [`logs/`](logs/README.md) persist event and workflow logs on the local filesystem.
+Generated log artefacts default to [`log_storage/run_history`](log_storage/README.md), keeping them out of the repository root.
 The `MasterWorkflowAgent` exposes a `finalize_run_logs` helper that the orchestrator calls after each run to record log metadata.

 ## Human-in-the-loop interactions